Angel2367716/TriviaGame/pseudocode.md

-        v)follow the closed braket by adding a dot and including the same property you used on 5.b.iii✅ vi)then use the plus sign to close the html element you chose on 5.b.iii✅ c)post all the answers on the page as buttons i)create a for loop that will keep going for as long as i is less than the amount of answers that there are, so less than four <!--i=0,i<question[game.Currentquestion].answers.length, i++-->.
-Then use the jQuery selector for the subrapper to append  the buttons i)inside the append parenthesis open a single quotation mark and use the button html element, give it a class of answer-button, an id of button-, close the single quotation mark ii) plus sign, include the answer of the current question <!--i-->" iii) plus sign and open a single quotation mark, open a single double quotation mark, include a string called data-name= <!--make sure you open a string by putting a single double quotation mark--> and close the single quotation mark iv) plus sign, question property <!--the question property starts with a single quotation bracket--> and open a pair of brackets <!--[Inside the brackets you will add the game dot currentQuestions]-->
+        v)follow the closed braket by adding a dot and including the same property you used on 5.b.iii✅ vi)then use the plus sign to close the html element you chose on 5.b.iii✅ c)post all the answers on the page as buttons i)create a for loop that will keep going for as long as i is less than the amount of answers that there are, so less than four.
+Then use the jQuery selector for the subwrapper to append  the buttons i)inside the append parenthesis open a single quotation mark and use the button html element, give it a class of answer-button, an id of button-, close the single quotation mark ✅ ii) plus sign, include the answer of the current question <!--i-->" iii) plus sign and open a single quotation mark, open a single double quotation mark, include a string called data-name= <!--make sure you open a string by putting a single double quotation mark--> and close the single quotation mark ✅ iv) plus sign, question property <!--the question property starts with a single quotation bracket--> and open a pair of brackets <!--[Inside the brackets you will add the game dot currentQuestions]-->
-        v) add a dot to include "answers" followed by the parameter of the answer of the current question vi)plus sign, open single quotation, close double quotation from 5.c.iii, close the button <!--'>'-->,close single quotation vi)plus sign <!--question-->, open braket, game dot currentQuestion, close braket, vii)dot answers open braket, i, close braket viii)plus sign, close entire button <!--'</button>'--> *this will post our button to the page anytime that we have the load question function set.
+        v) add a dot to include "answers" followed by the parameter of the answer of the current question✅ vi)plus sign, open single quotation, close double quotation from 5.c.iii, close the button <!--'>'-->,close single quotation✅ vi)plus sign <!--question-->, open braket, game dot currentQuestion, close braket, ✅ vii)dot answers open braket, i, close braket✅ viii)plus sign, close entire button <!--'</button>'--> *this will post our button to the page anytime that we have the load question function set.✅
             *data-name: stores data within an element
                 *we are puttin the answer within the data element *we are storing the answer at i within this button
         <!--move to 1.c-->

 6)Work on  nextQuestion method
-    a)set counter back to 30 <!--this way the counter will go back to 30 after each question, otherwise the seconds from previous question would remain -->
+    a)set counter back to 30 <!--this way the counter will go back to 30 after each question, otherwise the seconds from previous question would remain -->✅ b)set the html document to display the correct number of seconds✅ c)use an incrementor for the current question d)load the question ✅
-        i)game, .counter, equals, 30
-    b)set the html document to display the correct number of seconds i)$, #, counter, .html, game, .counter
-    c)use an incrementor for the current question d)load the question
-        i)game
-        ii).loadQuestion()
     <!--move to 7-->

 7)Work on timeUp method